Event Handling and Cross-Filtering

 value: string | number; // raw cell value from the query result

-displayValue?: string; // formatted string (use for display)
+displayValue?: string; // formatted string shown in the cross-filter context menu title

-attribute?: Attribute; // required for dimensions — SDK uses this to build cross-filters
+attribute?: Attribute; // REQUIRED on dimension entries — SDK uses this to build cross-filters

 }